INTERNAL AUDIT DEPARTMENT CHARTER

-A. Annually, the Director of Internal Auditing will reevaluate and submit to the Executive Vice President and the Audit Visiting Committee an Internal Audit Plan for review and approval.
+- Annually, the Chief Internal Audit Officer will reevaluate and submit to the Executive Vice President/Chief Operating Officer and the Audit Visiting Committee an Internal Audit Plan for review and approval.
 The Plan will include a work schedule as well as budget and resource requirements for the next fiscal year.

-B. The Plan will be developed based on a prioritization of audit projects using a risk-based methodology, including input of appropriate members of senior management, the principal external auditor, and the Audit Visiting Committee.
-Any significant deviation from the approved Plan will be communicated to the Executive Vice President the Audit Visiting Committee through periodic activity reports.
+- The Plan will be developed based on a prioritization of audit projects using a risk-based methodology, including input of appropriate members of senior management, the principal external auditor, and the Audit Visiting Committee.
+Any significant deviation from the approved Plan will be communicated to the Executive Vice President/Chief Operating Officer the Audit Visiting Committee through periodic activity reports.

 VII.
 REPORTING AND MONITORING:

-A. A written report will be prepared and issued by Internal Audit following the conclusion of each internal audit engagement and will be distributed to the accountable unit manager, their immediate supervisor, the Executive Vice President, and others when appropriate.
+- A written report will be prepared and issued by Internal Audit following the conclusion of each internal audit engagement and will be distributed to the accountable unit manager, their immediate supervisor, the Executive Vice President/Chief Operating Officer, and others when appropriate.
 A synopsis of internal audit results will also be communicated to the Audit Visiting Committee in accordance with its Charter.

 VIII.
 PERIODIC ASSESSMENT:

-The Director of Internal Auditing will periodically report to the Executive Vice President and the Audit Visiting Committee on Internal Audit’s mission, authority, and responsibility, as well as performance relative to its Plan.
+The Chief Internal Audit Officer will periodically report to the Executive Vice President/Chief Operating Officer and the Audit Visiting Committee on Internal Audit’s mission, authority, and responsibility, as well as performance relative to its Plan.
 Reporting will also include significant business risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the Audit Visiting Committee.